 Sadly, Beth passed away, leaving the other three to regroup their efforts.
-Recruiting a fourth teacher proved to be a marvelous evolution, and Debbie Stiehler adds her flair and humor to the group, now known as the Embellishment Squad.
+They are now only tree but still known as the Embellishment Squad.

 As in Tony's other canvas embellishment classes, the student selects his/her canvas and sends a full-sized copy to the team for review.
 The Squad discuss it and determine the overall goals of embellishment while making notes of some individual style ideas.